Using our advice

 Edoxaban (Lixiana) tablets

-Film-coated but are licensed to be crushed and mixed with water or apple sauce.
+Film-coated but are licensed to be crushed and mixed with water or apple puree.

 Film-coated but are licensed to be crushed and mixed with water or apple puree.
 Crushed 15mg and 20mg strengths should be immediately followed by food.